cdl-geneseo/geneseo-dictionary/H/HMU_Hit_Me_Up.md

 # HMU (Hit Me Up)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : HMU (Hit Me Up)

 Created by  Lauren Silverman on Dec 11, 2020

 A phrase used casually  to request someone to contact them.
 (Formerly stood for “Hook me up”)Source: Dictionary of Geneseo English, Fall 2020, SilvermanAs of 2020, 97.7% of students surveyed are familiar with this phrase.
 Of those surveyed, 93% believe that it originated elsewhere.(Silverman, G-M, 2020)